Will McClay

 Biography

-Will McClay, in his 21st season working in the Cowboys Personnel Department, was named the club's assistant director of player personnel in 2013 and senior director of pro/college scouting in 2015.
-He was named Vice President Player Personnel in 2017, and he will continue to oversee the club's NFL Draft process and play a key role in free agent and trade acquisitions.
+Will McClay, in his 24th season with the Cowboys Personnel Department, was named the club's Vice President of Player Personnel in 2017.
+McClay is instrumental in overseeing the club's NFL Draft process and plays a key role in free agent and trade acquisitions.

-Will McClay, in his 21st season working in the Cowboys Personnel Department, was named the club's assistant director of player personnel in 2013 and senior director of pro/college scouting in 2015.
-He was named Vice President Player Personnel in 2017, and he will continue to oversee the club's NFL Draft process and play a key role in free agent and trade acquisitions.
+Will McClay, in his 24th season with the Cowboys Personnel Department, was named the club's Vice President of Player Personnel in 2017.
+McClay is instrumental in overseeing the club's NFL Draft process and plays a key role in free agent and trade acquisitions.

-McClay was tasked with rebuilding the defensive side of the ball in 2021, working with new Defensive Coordinator Dan Quinn to add players that fit an updated vision of the Cowboys defense.
+McClay was tasked with rebuilding the defensive side of the ball in 2021, working with Defensive Coordinator Dan Quinn to add players that fit an updated vision of the Cowboys defense.
 Dallas lost eight players to other teams in free agency but also added eight players - the most signings by the Cowboys in any year of free agency since its inception in 1994 - including five defensive players.
-Dallas also saw immediate dividends from its draft class, with Micah Parsons setting a franchise rookie-record with 13.0 sacks, earning Defensive Rookie of the Year and first-team All-Pro honors in the process.
-Dallas' rookie draft picks played in a total of 112 games with 32 starts in 2021, forming a strong nucleus of young talent for the future.
+Dallas also saw immediate dividends from its draft class, with Micah Parsons setting a franchise rookie record with 13.0 sacks, earning Defensive Rookie of the Year and first-team All-Pro honors in the process.
+Dallas' rookie draft picks played in a total of 112 games with 32 starts in 2021.

-Entering the 2021 NFL Draft, McClay and the Cowboys had a unique challenge to undertake, building a roster while balancing a record-setting contract for quarterback Dak Prescott, which led to the Cowboys selecting 11 players - second-most all-time since the NFL moved to a seven round draft.
-The 11 selections also included eight defensive players, and all of the Cowboys first six selections were on defense - the first time that has happened in team history.
-The draft class, headlined by Parsons, consisted of 10 Power Five conference players and three 2021 Reese's Senior Bowl participants.
+Entering the 2021 NFL Draft, McClay and the Cowboys undertook a unique challenge, building a roster while balancing a record-setting contract for Prescott, which led to the Cowboys selecting 11 players - second-most since the NFL moved to a seven round draft.
+The 11 selections also included eight defensive players, and all of the Cowboys first six selections were on defense - the first time that occurred in team history.
+The draft class, headlined by Parsons, consisted of 10 Power Five players and three Senior Bowl participants.

 The Cowboys entered unfamiliar territory in 2020, undergoing a regime change at head coach for the first time since 2010, as Dallas hired Mike McCarthy as the ninth head coach in team history.
 As a result, Dallas saw a significant amount of change on both the coaching staff and player roster, with six starters defecting to other teams in free agency and the retirement of Travis Frederick.
-Under normal circumstances, the task of upgrading the roster in an offseason with such change would be difficult, but in 2020, the threat of COVID-19 halted all free agent visits and altered the NFL Draft evaluation period, leaving scouting departments and front offices short on key information used to make player evaluations.
+Under normal circumstances, the task of upgrading the roster in an offseason with such change would be difficult, but in 2020, the threat of COVID-19 halted all free agent visits and altered the NFL Draft evaluation period.
 McClay and the front office tackled the task head on, signing free agents who had combined to make 631 starts and earn 14 Pro Bowls.

 In his earlier role as director of football research (2011-13), McClay evaluated players on NFL rosters and in other leagues, scouting Dallas' opponents using advanced scouting and analytic methods and overseeing the scouting department's technology tools.